 Dr Jo Simpson, who was appointed Head Teacher in 2022 after serving as Head of School, provides stable and ambitious leadership.
 Under her tenure, the school has maintained its Good Ofsted rating, with inspectors in 2024 highlighting the polite and respectful nature of the students and the ambitious curriculum that prepares them well for the next stage of their education.
 The school motto, Work Hard, Be Kind, is a genuine cultural anchor; it is referenced in assemblies and used by students to describe the community's shared expectations.

 Academic performance is a significant strength.
-In 2024, the school achieved an average Attainment 8 score of 52.7, which is notably higher than the England average of 46.3.
+In the 2024-25 / 2025 dataset, the school achieved an average Attainment 8 score of 51.5.
 The Progress 8 score of +0.29 indicates that students make better than average progress from their primary school starting points.

-Nottingham Free School ranks 910th in England for GCSE outcomes (FindMySchool ranking), and 11th among secondary schools in Nottingham.
-This places the school in the national strong tier, meaning it sits comfortably within the top 25% of schools in England.
+Nottingham Free School ranks 1,631st out of 3,895 schools in England for GCSE academic outcomes (FindMySchool ranking), and 16th in Nottingham on the overall secondary ranking.
+This places the school above the national midpoint, though no longer within the top 25% of schools in England on the current ranking.

-At A level, the school continues to perform well.
-In 2024, 54.5% of grades were A* to B, exceeding the England average of 47.2%.
-The school ranks 1,003rd in England for A level outcomes (FindMySchool ranking), placing it in line with the middle 35% of schools in England (25th to 60th percentile).
+At A level, the school continues to offer a smaller sixth form.
+In 2025, 40% of entries achieved A* to B grades.
+The school ranks 1,540th out of 2,549 schools in England for A level academic outcomes (FindMySchool ranking), placing it around the national midpoint.

 England ranks and key metrics (where available)